The Ideal Gift

 The form has an area for the address of the property purchased.
 The Gift Letter states:” No part of the gift is to be provided by any Third Party having any interest (direct or indirect) in the sale of the subject property.”

 The form has a section on Verification of the Existence of Gifted Funds.
-The form has two options: the giftor takes the form to the bank and signs it at the bank or attaches copies of their bank book or statements of investment confirming the amount of gifted funds given.
+The structure has two options: the giftor takes the form to the bank and signs it at the bank or attaches copies of their bank book or statements of investment confirming the number of gifted funds given.

 Rachel’s mom felt terrific about her decision to gift her daughter the $70,000 and is now spending more time with Rachel and her granddaughters helping to clean more tenant turnovers.